ash8m/charts/bitnami/chainloop/README.md

 ## Upgrading

+### To 5.0.0

+This major updates the PostgreSQL subchart to its newest major, 18.0.0.
+Follow the [official instructions](https://www.postgresql.org/docs/18/upgrading.html) to upgrade to 18.x.

 ### To 3.0.0

 This version increases minimum Kubernetes version to 1.23.
 Follow the [official docs](https://kubernetes.io/docs/tasks/administer-cluster/cluster-upgrade/) to upgrade your Kubernetes cluster.
 If the Kubernetes version is already >=1.23 no major issues are expected during the upgrade operation.